 The Louis Jay Meyers Music Camp (named for its late founder, Louis Jay Meyers) is celebrating seven years offering the finest musical instruction.
 It is a camp like no other, where pros study with legends and dedicated hobbyists learn from the best in the field.

 The Louis Jay Meyers Music Camp takes place during the annual Folk Alliance International Conference, located this year in New Orleans, Louisiana.
 18 classes are offered over three days for all conference attendees, covering topics such as songwriting, harmony singing, on-stage sound, instrument-specific skills, and much more.
-2020 classes and instructors will be announced October 1, 2019.
+2020 classes and instructors will be announced in October.
 Join us to sharpen your skills with knowledge from some of the best in the industry!

 About Louis Jay Meyers